 Thank you.
 I do want to start by saying that charity alone doesn’t solve global humanitarian problems such as poverty, trafficking etcetera.
 Charity creates a cycle of interdependence and prolongs the issue.
 I do believe that we can relieve poverty only by social impact programs which are concentrated on development, education and skill-building.
 If you go to a marginalized community for example in Africa, people will tell you directly – “we don’t want your money, we want jobs.”
 I’ve led projects in animal conservation and illegal poaching – and the only way to deal with this is to actually create alternative sources of income for the poachers – so job creation, skill building, community development.
 Obviously, such initiatives are complex and require a human-centered approach involving not just in-field work of development, but also the local authorities and the international communities/governments.
 Billions of money are spent each year in philanthropic initiatives – but the impact is minimal.
 Why?
 Because the money isn’t spent where and how it is supposed to.
 This is why I am so passionate about applying Human-Centered Design in my work.
 It basically means we create solutions specifically for the people around their needs – and not what we think they need.

-One of my biggest projects was designing “The Women’s Financial Empowerment Program” which is a 6-month holistic training program on self-development, financial literacy, leadership and entrepreneurship to create access to employment and empower women affected by gender-based violence, illiteracy and extreme poverty.
+One of my biggest projects was designing the curriculum for “The Women’s Financial Empowerment Program” and I’ll be forever grateful to the program manager Sonya Shannon, who put her confidence and trust in me to complete such a big and important project.
+It is a 6-month holistic training program on self-development, financial literacy, leadership and entrepreneurship to create access to employment and empower women affected by gender-based violence, illiteracy and extreme poverty.
 The program is currently taught in Congo, Africa.
 Having the opportunity to design this curriculum definitely changed my life – and I got to apply everything that I had learned through my life.
 It was my biggest joy when I learned that women completing the program were taking the self-initiative to start their own ventures because now they had 1) the confidence and 2) the tools on how to make it actually happen.
 And I remember the first time I was told that one of the women talked for the first time in class despite her silence from the beginning – I was just so humbled.
 I did have many exercises particularly designed for women facing with trauma and abuse – and it is these stories that made the program so significant.
 I’d be very excited to do more projects as this because they are not just important but very, very impactful.
 It just works.
 I do have to say to everyone considering developmental programs though – it is very important to include negative externality analysis in the impact analysis of the program.
 The introduction of such programs should be closely monitored in terms of its effect on the rest of the people in the community.

 I also used to write customized fairytales for children in hospitals and worked in education for refugee children.
 In terms of awareness, I’ve mainly been involved with anti-human trafficking, narcissism and abusive relationships prevention, cyber-bullying and awareness on orphanages used as trafficking channels.